edf-hpc/clara/docs/source/clara-virt.md

 *clara virt* provides a simplified interface to manage virtual machines on a group of physical hosts using libivirt.
-It does not support local storage, storage must be shared between the hosts (with ceph RBD for example).
+It does not support local storage, storage must be shared between the hosts (with Ceph RBD for example).

 This plugins requires LibVirt >= 10.2.9 (version in Debian 8).